szTom/alaterm/README.md

 10. You are now ready to install some fancy applications, if your device can handle them.
 Installation is done from the terminal, not from the graphical desktop.
 Here are a few suggestions:
 ```
-  pkg install gimp
+  pacman -S gimp
-  pkg install inkscape
+  pacman -S inkscape
-  pkg install libreoffice-still
+  pacman -S libreoffice-still
 ```
 11. When you wish to leave alaterm, you do it from the terminal.
 Command:
 ```
   logout
 ```
 That brings you back to Termux.
 Then you can exit Termux.
-If you leaave the VNC Viewer running, then the next time you look at it, it will say that it lost the connection.
+If you leave the VNC Viewer running, then the next time you look at it, it will say that it lost the connection.
 This is normal behavior.
 If you re-launch alaterm, then VNC Viewer must be re-connected manually.

 12. If you fail to logout of alaterm properly, such as by shutting off your device while alaerm is running, then the next time you attempt to launch alaterm you will get a message saying that a problem was detected and (hopefully) fixed.
 Then you can issue the launch command a second time.